 CHILD LABOR QUICK FACTS

-- 21 million people are living in forced labor and more than 5 million are children.
+- 25 million people are living in forced labor and 6.3 million are children.

 Child labor is a crime prosecutable under national and international laws.
 View a list of laws crafted to eliminate the practice of child labor and human trafficking.